BY R.D. Miller

 Before COVID-19, many poor and developing countries were struggling and risking high tides across the treacherous ocean as refugees to traveling to countries for an economic anchorage in an empty classroom anywhere.
 These systemic disparities today need a new fiber-optic connection to link hunger, education, and the pandemic into a single package on a long-term social contract like what they offer with your local cable company, broadband internet, television, and telephone.

-The middle class has equally been deeply affected, and the dreadful long-term reality of anxiety, fear, and uncertainty is appalling, as poverty is expected to increase, according to the World Bank.
-The report indicates that between 70 and 80 million people will fall into more profound poverty.
-Moreover, there were significant pre-pandemic disparities in several areas, like education, employment, access to good and affordable health care.
+The middle class has equally been deeply affected, and the dreadful long-term reality of anxiety, fear, and uncertainty is appalling, as they expected poverty to increase, according to the World Bank.
+The report shows that between 70 and 80 million people will fall into more profound poverty.
+There were significant pre-pandemic disparities in many areas, like education, employment, and access to good, affordable health care.

 On-campus or not?

-On the other side of the city, even with access, this pandemic has devastated especially minorities, people of color who have lost many families as a result of this disease.
+On the other side of the city, even with access, this pandemic has devastated many families; especially minorities, people of color who have lost many families because of this disease.
 The healthcare disparities have caused more deaths in these communities, and whether online or in class, it will not fill the emotional sadness and gaps from any new classroom format.

 Studies have shown that teachers have a lifelong effect on schoolchildren that help them to believe in themselves, but parents will remain the most influential individuals in a child’s education and development.

-COVID-19 has created a “Big Brother,” a popular television series as they tossed many teachers into this unknown glass room, where everyone watching, hoping to get to know these kids through gadgets that often foggy while keeping 20-35 students’ alert.
+COVID-19 has tossed many teachers into this unknown glass room, where everyone watching, hoping to get to know these kids through their gadgets that are often foggy while keeping 20-35 students alert.

 Even working in an environment, protecting the public and with the latest technology gadgets, my platform has its ugly days.
 However, as the week passed, it became more painless, and occasionally someone pops into this visual space, and maybe a school counselor and perhaps from parental feedback.

-The students’ opinions that may be formed for a lifetime, may not have any outside discussion from one’s political beliefs, socio-economic status, culture, race, national origin, and how few view other groups, and a misguided history from some of these selective lectures, where it appears key decades in our/their history pains brushed over to a much rosier picture in that period.
-Slavery cannot be discounted as if they did not know better.
+The students’ opinions that may be formed for a lifetime, may not have any outside discussion from one’s political beliefs, socio-economic status, culture, race, national origin, and how few view other groups, and a misguided history from some of these selective lectures, where it appears key decades in our/their history pains kipped to a much rosier picture in that period.

 Some teachers are extremely helpful and understanding, while others, once they complete the slide, please check the folder to reply.
 What about those who may not have access to a closed online slide from that day’s class to refresh because their connection is away from the comfort of their home at a McDonald’s?

-The question that I kept coming back to, if these sponge brains do not have an outlet at this age in the future to talk about any disagreement, questionable section of these Power Point critical to their development at lunch, on the playing field, in the hallway walking to a locker, let’s hope COVID-19 does not set us farther apart when we are all vaccinated and can return to normal.
+The question that I kept coming back to, if these sponge brains do not have an outlet at this age in the future to talk about any disagreement, questionable section of these Power Points is critical to their development at lunch, on the playing field, in the hallway walking to a locker.
+Let’s hope COVID-19 does not set us farther apart when we are all vaccinated and can return to normal.